 To help with any pain, you might be offered:

 If the deformity is permanent or causing significant pain, surgery is sometimes recommended.
 The aim of surgery is to correct the toe deformity.
 Surgery might involve fixing a joint in place, or moving tissue from one part of the toe to another.

 What type of specialist treats claw toe?

-A podiatrist (or chiropodist) can diagnose foot problems as well as offering conservative treatments as outlined above.
+A podiatrist (or chiropodist) can diagnose foot problems, as well as offering conservative treatments as outlined above.
 This can include specialist advice on insoles and padding to protect pressure points in your feet.

 Surgery on the toes is performed by an orthopaedic surgeon.

-Finally, it is likely you will see a radiologist for X-ray investigation, and a rheumatologist if your foot problems are related to rheumatoid arthritis.
+Finally, it is likely you will see a radiologist for an X-ray investigation, and a rheumatologist if your foot problems are related to rheumatoid arthritis.